laravel-streams/streams-core/docs/streams.md

 You can define stream configurations in the `streams/` directory using JSON files.
 The filenames serve as a `handle`, which you can use to reference the stream later.

+It is highly encouraged to use the plural form of a noun when naming Streams—for example, contacts and people.
+You may also use naming conventions like `business_contacts` or `neat-people`.

 ### Essential Configuration

 To get started, you need only specify the `handle`, which is the filename itself, and some `fields` to describe the domain object's structure.